MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 1. Enable protection against DDoS attacks.

 > [!NOTE]
-> You may want in the future to change to another Linux OS version or PHP version, so that would require to recreate the custom golden image (steps 1-4).
+> In the future you may want to change to another Linux OS version or PHP version, that would require you to recreate the custom golden image (steps 1-4).
 Or you may want to make changes into the autoscaler (step 10).

 **Regular basis operations**

-1. Update the Virtual Machine instances from the Virtual Machine Scale Set with any PHP file modifications.
+1. Update the Virtual Machine instances from the Virtual Machine Scale Set created in the step number 9 previously mentioned with any PHP file modifications.

 ## Preparative

 You'll need to have at least an Azure subscription.
 [Learn more](./webstack-lamp.md#pricing).

 Review the [naming conventions](./general-guidelines.md#naming-conventions) for any of the names that you are choosing for the Azure resources that you are going to be creating.

+Do some [research](https://azure.microsoft.com/pricing/details/virtual-machines/linux/) on what Azure Linux Virtual Machine types are supported on what Azure region.

 ### Command line alternatives